rbisdorff/Digraph3/docSphinx/tutorial.rst

 We provide the :py:class:`randomPerfTabs.RandomCBPerformanceTableau` class for generating random *Cost* versus *Benefit* organized performance tableaux following the directives below:

     * We distinguish three types of decision actions: *cheap*, *neutral* and *expensive* ones with an equal proportion of 1/3.
 We also distinguish two types of weighted criteria: *cost* criteria to be *minimized*, and *benefit* criteria to be *maximized*; in the proportions 1/3 respectively 2/3.
-    * Random performances on each type of criteria  are drawn, either from an ordinal scale [0;10], or from a cardinal scale [0.0;100.0], following a parametric triangular law of mode: 30\% performance for cheap, 50\% for neutral, and$70\% performance for expensive decision actions, with constant probability repartition 0.5 on each side of the respective mode.
+    * Random performances on each type of criteria  are drawn, either from an ordinal scale [0;10], or from a cardinal scale [0.0;100.0], following a parametric triangular law of mode: 30\% performance for cheap, 50% for neutral, and 70% performance for expensive decision actions, with constant probability repartition 0.5 on each side of the respective mode.
     * Cost criteria use mostly cardinal scales (3/4), whereas benefit criteria use mostly ordinal scales (2/3).
     * The sum of weights of the cost criteria by default equals the sum weights of the benefit criteria: weighDistribution = 'equiobjectives'.
     * On cardinal criteria, both of cost or of benefit type, we observe following constant preference discrimination quantiles: 5\% indifferent situations, 90\% strict preference situations, and 5\% veto situation.